Prashant200999/Pull_request/README.md

 ## Overview

-This workflow helps manage AWS costs by identifying stopped EC2 instances daily, requesting approval to tag them for deletion via Slack, logging instance metadata and tagging status in a centralized OpenOps table, and notifying the team of actions taken.
+This workflow helps manage AWS costs by identifying stopped EC2 instances tagged for deletion daily, requesting approval via Slack to terminate them, optionally creating AMI backups before termination, logging instance metadata and termination status in a centralized OpenOps table, and notifying the team of actions taken.

 ---